 So, in our mind, the gains have to really be worth all the production costs and worth the final price.
 We see hybrids under-perform in our trial fields all the time and we wonder why they were ever bred.

-Making hybrids just so your customers have to keep coming back may be a good business strategy but it is not the one we believe it.
+Making hybrids just so your customers have to keep coming back may be a good business strategy but it is not the one we believe in.
 We want to take steps that will move us closer to our goal of a more self-sufficient and healthy food system.
 Making hybrids that perform really well and allow small farmers to really crank out tons of quality produce on a few acres is a great reason.
 We will be breeding new open-pollinated varieties, as well as the occasional new hybrid over the years.
 We will offer these choices for our customers to make.
-Our goal is not to make our customers feel forced to dependent on us, but for us to be interdependent on each other.
-We need each other to feed our families and communities by focusing on what we each best know how to do (us growing seeds and you growing food).
+Our goal is not to make our customers feel forced to be dependent on us, but for us to be interdependent on each other.
+We need each other to feed our families and communities by focusing on what we each know best how to do (us growing seeds and you growing food).
 We are already going great places together.

 Anyone who wants to know how to save seeds, make crosses or breed your own varieties is welcome to ask us how.
 We are happy to help, and already have a lot of this information available on our website.
 For too long this information has been held by private companies, but we’ve learned how and are always happy to share.
 We need as many people to know how to save seeds as possible so that the interdependence of our food system is strengthened.